maiertech/website/src/routes/posts/route-matching-in-sveltekit/index.md

 does SvelteKit decide which route file it uses to render a page or endpoint?

 In this post, we look at a SvelteKit example and explore the rules that SvelteKit applies to decide which page or endpoint to serve.
-You will take the most out of this post if you follow along:
+You will make the most out of this post if you follow along:

 <Example />